 - Brush on grilled corn.

-- Use as a wing sauce.
+- Use as a wing sauce on these Hot Honey Wings.

 - Try a hot honey pizza (Trust me … it's amazing!!)